sreevishnu-ux/TO-DO-list/README.md

-# TO-DO-list
+# Task Master
 This is my first major project using the flask framework.
-This is a simple to-do list that can be used as a notepad to write down your tasks and be systematic.
+This is a to-do list that can be used as a notepad to write down your tasks and be systematic.

 # The project is built using:
 - HTML5/CSS for frontend